getodk/docs/docs/central-upgrade.rst

              $ sudo ./files/postgres14/upgrade/check-available-space

           *If you don't have enough space,* **stop here** and resume when you have increased the disk space available.
-You may achieve this by clearing out data you don't need (e.g., logs) or by    increasing the total disk space available (e.g., by :ref:`adding external storage <central-install-digital-ocean-external-storage>`).
+You may achieve this by clearing out data you don't need (e.g., logs) or by    increasing the total disk space available.

        #. **Create a file to prove that you're carefully reading these instructions.** This is required to continue.